Automattic/wp-calypso/packages/load-script/README.md

 ### Error handling

-The callback should expect a single argument, which will be `null` on success or an object on failure.
-The object contains the `src` property, which will contain the src url of the script that failed to load.
+If using the callback, it should expect a single argument, which will be `null` on success or an object on failure.
+This error object contains the `src` property, which will contain the src url of the script that failed to load.
+If using the Promise form, the error object will be passed to the nearest `catch` handler as a rejection.